janja97/Usluge-mostar-Frontnend/README.md

 ---

 ## 🌟 About the Project
-This is a **full-stack web application** built to showcase my skills as a developer.
+**Usluge Mostar** is a **full-stack web application** built to demonstrate my skills as a developer.

-The idea: a platform where people in **Mostar** (and later other cities) can **offer or search for services** – from small tasks and freelance jobs to professional services.
+The idea: a platform where people in **Mostar** (and later other cities) can **offer or search for services** – from simple tasks and freelance work to professional services.

-The project is also part of my **portfolio** to demonstrate coding quality, structure, and the ability to deliver complete solutions.
+This project is also part of my **portfolio** to show clean code, structure, and complete full-stack delivery.

 ---

 ## ✨ Demo Preview
-📸 *Screenshots will be added here once the UI pages are polished.*
+📸 *Screenshots will be added once the UI pages are polished.*

-- **Login Page** – User authentication with JWT
+- **Login Page** – Secure authentication with JWT
-- **Register Page** – Create an account and join the platform
+- **Register Page** – New user account creation
-- **Future Pages** – Service listing, profile management, messaging system
+- **Upcoming Pages** – Service listing, filters, user profiles, messaging system

 ---